estevaofuzaro98/ElasticityPINN/README.md

    ```

 ### Documentation
-The routines in **ElasticityPINN** are well-commented to explain their functionality.
-The main routine was coded in `Python Notebook` within useful comments along the cells.......
+The main routine was coded in `Python Notebook` and provides a step-by-step implementation of the PINN formulation, including the definition of the governing equations, boundary conditions, and loss function components.
+Each section is thoroughly commented to ensure reproducibility and facilitate adaptation to new elasticity problems.

 ### Authors
-- Estevão Fuzaro de Almeida
+- Estevão Fuzaro de Almeida (FEIS/UNESP)
-- Samuel da Silva
+- Samuel da Silva (FEIS/UNESP)

 ### Citing ElasticityPINN
 If you use **ElasticityPINN** in your research, please cite the following publication:
-- *E. F. Almeida, S. Silva, Some Regards on using Physics-Informed Neural Networks for Solving Two-Dimensional Elasticity Problems, Journal of the Brazilian Society of Mechanical Sciences and Engineering, 2025 http://dx.doi.org/10.000/doi2bedefined*
+- E. F. Almeida and S. da Silva, *Some Regards on using Physics-Informed Neural Networks for Solving Two-Dimensional Elasticity Problems*, **Journal of the Brazilian Society of Mechanical Sciences and Engineering**, 2025 http://dx.doi.org/10.000/doi2bedefined

 ```
 @article{Almeida2025,